Gaussian beta ensembles: the perfect freezing transition and its characterization in terms of Beurling-Landau densities: Introduction

 For the implementation of Landau's technique in the present setting we benefit from recent spectral estimates for certain Toeplitz operators \cite{BoJaKa,israel15,KaRoDa,KaZhWaRoDa,Os} that are finer and less asymptotic than the ones in the classical work of Landau and Widom \cite{MR593228, MR169015}.

 We expect that the results which are here derived for the Gaussian potential should be universal for a large class of potentials $V(x)$ on the real line.
 In order to generalize to this case using our present techniques, we would require off-diagonal estimates for the kernel $K_n(x,y)$ similar to Lemma \ref{leker} below.
-(Some relevant estimates for the bulk are given in \cite[Section 5.7]{Kuijlaars}.)
+These should follow from uniform asymptotics for orthogonal polynomials with respect to general exponential weights (see for example \cite{DeKrMLVeZh2,MLMi}).
+One would also need a general version of Theorem \ref{lemmaprob}, which seems unknown (cf. \cite{ErXu}).

 Another kind of natural question would be to study the perfect freezing problem in the regime between dimensions one and two.
 The model case is here the collapsing elliptic $\beta$-ensemble from the paper \cite{AB21}.